JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

 The service must be `active (running)`.

-## 9. Verify the published JWKS
+### 9. Verify the published JWKS

-Determine the public issuer hostname, then query the Jans Auth JWKS endpoint:
+Determine the public issuer hostname, then query the Janssen server JWKS endpoint exposed by `jans-auth` module:

 ```bash
 export JANS_FQDN=your-jans-host.example.org